github/opensource.guide/_articles/de/code-of-conduct.md

 <aside markdown="1" class="pquote">

-  Ein Verhaltenskodex, der nicht durchgesetzt wird (oder werden kann), ist schlimmer als gar kein Verhaltenskodex: Er sendet die Botschaft, dass die Werte des Verhaltenskodex in Ihrer Gemeinde nicht wirklich wichtig oder respektiert werden.
+  Ein Verhaltenskodex, der nicht durchgesetzt wird (oder werden kann), ist schlimmer als gar kein Verhaltenskodex: Er sendet die Botschaft, dass die Werte des Verhaltenskodex in Ihrer Community nicht wirklich wichtig oder respektiert werden.

   _A code of conduct that isn't (or can't be) enforced is worse than no code of conduct at all: it sends the message that the values in the code of conduct aren't actually important or respected in your community._